steili/pulsar4xgalaxy/README.md

 # pulsar4xgalaxy

-POC Python script that generates a galaxy with customizable clustering parameters
+Proof of Concept of a galaxy creation algorithm with customizable clustering

-Proof of Concept of a galaxy creation algorithm with customizable clustering;
+# Short description
 The galaxy is divided into clusters, all nodes (i.e. systems) belongs to a cluster The clusters are divided into different levels.
 - All clusters of the same level has the same amount of nodes